 Making a Complaint

 Revenue Scotland is committed to providing high-quality taxpayer services.
-We value complaints and use information from them to help us improve our services.
+We value your feedback and use the information from it to help us improve our services.

 If you are dissatisfied with our services, please tell us.
 This page describes our complaints procedure and how to make a complaint.
 It also tells you about our complaint service standards and what you can expect from us.